 Chocolate brownie cookies, chewy and fudgy, like a brownie!
-Vegan and gluten-free with no eggs, no aquafaba!
+Gluten-free with no eggs, no aquafaba!
 Also called Crinkle Cookies, or Mudslide Cookies.
 Say hello to your new favorite vegan brownie cookie.

 A super fudgy chewy dream of a brownie cookie.
 You probably have heard of these cookies by other names as well, such as crinkle cookies or mudslide cookies.
 I wanted to make these types of cookies but they all require eggs.

 Well I didn't use eggs here, I used water.
 Yes, you heard me.
 I used water instead and it worked perfectly.
 Let me explain.

 I tried using other egg replacers, but more often than not it made the recipe unpredictable, so I leaned on water and a touch of flour, and the perfect brownie cookie appeared.
 Dependable.
 Delicious.

 cocoa - I used Valhrona's dark cocoa here but regular cocoa is also fine, just lighter in color.

 flour - I have made this with both all purpose and BRM gluten-free baking flour

 dark chocolate bar - I have used many brands, mostly Ghiradelli.
 Look for 60% cacao and few ingredients, just cacao butter and sugar, etc.

 cane sugar - I used organic cane sugar but the granules are bigger so it took me longer to melt.
 Don't use powdered sugar.